-RE: Annual Mission Statement Review
+Re: Annual Mission Statement Review

 The Governance Committee is charged with the annual review of the Corporation's mission statement.
-Below is the mission statement affirmed by the Board in 2018.
+Below is the mission statement last updated in 2018.

 Mission Statement:

 The mission of Capitalize Albany Corporation is to facilitate strategic economic development and stimulate transformative investment throughout the City of Albany, making New York's Capital a vibrant place to thrive.